-At the time, I was living a pretty good life in a city I loved, a city with the some of the highest standards of living in the world, an amazing food scene, and undoubtable the best coffee on the planet.
-I had a steady full time role as Design Director for a mid-size consulting company (we specialized in Agile software design), and I assumed that my path was somewhat on track — all I had to do was stay the course.
+At the time, I was living a pretty good life in a city I loved, a city with the some of the highest standards of living in the world, a fantastic food scene, and undoubtedly the best coffee on the planet.
+I had a regular full-time role as Design Director for a mid-size consulting company (we specialized in Agile software design), and I assumed that my path was neatly laid out in front of me — all I had to do was stay the course.

-But maybe its the designer-in-me, always questioning (and almost never content), or maybe the curious voice in my head was just too loud.
-Either way, I decided to throw a little caution to the wind and book a two week fact-finding-mission to San Francisco.
+But maybe its the designer-in-me, always questioning (and almost never content), or perhaps the curious voice in my head was just too loud.
+Either way, I decided to throw a little caution to the wind and organize a two-week fact-finding mission to San Francisco.
 What did I have to lose?

 Leading up to the trip, I knew I needed to get a few things organized.
 I had to research companies and start-ups, create a network of contacts, put together a portfolio, and rehearse my pitch.
 I also had to spend a reasonable amount of time understanding the various VISA and immigration pathways that were available for me at the time.
 H1-b, E3, A0.
-The Australian E3 is the easiest route if you meet all the basic requirements (University degree, 6 years or more experience in you given field etc).
+The Australian E3 was the easiest route if you met all the requirements (University degree, six years or more experience in your given field, etc).

 I decided to book my flights three months in advance to give myself time to prepare.
-I set myself a goal and told myself to do at least one thing every night that would move me closer to San Francisco — Even if it was just one line of code for my portfolio, finalizing copy for a project case-study, or understanding who looked after internal design recruiting at company X. As long I was doing something, that’s all that mattered.
+I set myself a goal and told myself to do at least one thing every night that would move me closer to San Francisco — Even if it was just a simple mockup for my portfolio, one line of code for my website, finalizing copy for project case-studies, or understanding who looked after internal design recruiting at company X. As long I was doing something, that’s all that mattered.

-I arrived on a Friday night with plans to attend the Treasure island festival the next day.
-Needless to say it was a great introduction to SF, and I recall watching the sun set behind a silhouetted city while listening to my favorite Aussie artist Chet Faker serenade the crowd into the evening with his rendition of No Diggity.
-It was a perfect start to my two week vision-quest (I mean career move).
+I arrived on a Friday night with plans to attend the Treasure Island festival the next day (priorities right).
+It was a great introduction to SF, and I recall watching the sunset behind a silhouetted city while listening to my favorite Aussie artist Chet Faker serenade the crowd into the evening with his rendition of No Diggity.
+It was a perfect start to my two-week vision-quest (I mean career move).

-Nothing really prepared me for the interviews I experienced over the following two weeks.
-Sure, I had read a number of Medium articles that explained the process — 1 hour long presentations, one-on-one’s etc, but I didn’t really expect the volume, speed, analysis, and criticism that ensued.
+Nothing prepared me for the interviews I experienced over the following two weeks.
+Sure, I had read some Medium articles that explained the process — 1 hour long presentations, one-on-one’s, etc, but I didn’t expect the volume, speed, analysis, and criticism that ensued.

-Professionally, I felt like I was hitting all the high-notes.
-I was excited that companies like Google X, Airbnb, Facebook, Pinterest, & Frog Design where all opening their doors and finding time to chat.
-VP’s and even Co-founders were attending my presentations — Joe Gebbia himself even turned up to my interview at Airbnb dressed as Jiro the Sushi chef (it just happened to be Halloween that day).
+Professionally, I felt like I was hitting all the high notes.
+I was excited that companies like Google X, Airbnb, Facebook, Pinterest, & Frog Design were all opening their doors and finding time to chat.
+VP’s and even Co-founders were attending my presentations — Joe Gebbia, Co Founder of Airbnb, turned up to my interview dressed as Jiro the Sushi chef (it was Halloween that day)!

-Personally though, it was a roller-coaster of emotions.
-I don’t think I had ever experienced such unfiltered, direct, and hurtful criticism.
-I’m a big fan of Kim Scott’s book on Radical Candor, and I’m also very familiar with justifying your process and decisions as a designer (it’s part of your job after all).
-But, time and time again I was scrapping myself off the side-walk after interviews, feeling like I had just been dissected on a table in front of my own eyes — poked and prodded in an effort to find some elusive design-formula, and then discarded until further notice :(
+Personally, though, it was a roller-coaster of emotions.
+I don’t think I had ever experienced such unfiltered, direct, and at times, hurtful criticism.
+I’m a big fan of Kim Scott’s book on Radical Candor, and I’m also very familiar with justifying my process and decisions as a designer (it’s part of your job after all).
+But at the end of each day it felt like I had just been dissected on a table in front of my own eyes — poked and prodded to find in an effort to find some elusive design-formula, and then discarded until further notice.

-I often feel like the interview process for designers in silicon valley is a little over the top.
+I often feel like the interview process for designers in silicon valley is a little over the top tbh.
 I know that hiring a designer is difficult, and the right decision can often lead to the success of a product, while the opposite is also true.
 However, the process is so strenuous for candidates that I wonder how any designer can actually land a job (or even want a job at the end of it all).
 You’re made to jump through hoops, perform design tests, present to panels, and run a gauntlet of one-on-one interviews (not to mention the dissection part above), all with a seemingly arbitrary decision at the end.
-In some cases, even if you have 10+ years experience, you’re qualifications don’t really amount to anything prior to that moment in time.

-On my last day in San Francisco I had my final interview with Airbnb, a full day onsite.
-I remember feeling like I had nothing to lose and everything to gain.
+On the last day in San Francisco, I had my final interview with Airbnb, a full day on site.
+I remember feeling like I had nothing to lose at this point.
 I was excited, nervous, confident, and giddy as hell.
 I spent the night before going over all my notes from the previous two weeks of interviews, rehearsing, learning, making sense of it all.
 It was Halloween (Joe was dressed as Jiro, remember).
-The day kicked off with brief introductions and a presentation that went really well.
-I spoke in detail about my design philosophy, I went deep on one specific project, and spoke at length about design process, my experience in cross-functional team, and the importance of collaboration in context of design.
-Being halloween, everyone was in a really playful mood that day and I think that made a huge difference in making me feel comfortable and welcome.
+The day kicked off with brief introductions and a presentation that went well.
+I spoke in detail about my design philosophy, I went deep on one specific project and talked at length about my design process, my experience in a cross-functional team, and the importance of collaboration in the context of design.
+Being Halloween, everyone was in a playful mood that day, and I think that made a huge difference in making me feel comfortable and welcome.

-I left Airbnb HQ at 4pm sharp, and headed straight to the airport to board a 16 hour direct flight back to Melbourne.
-At that point the whole trip had felt like a dream, I couldn’t believe the people I had met and the places I had been — I was so exhausted that I slept for almost two days straight when I got home.
+I left Airbnb HQ at 4 pm sharp and headed straight to the airport to board a 16-hour direct flight back to Melbourne.
+At that point the whole trip had felt like a dream, I couldn’t believe the people I had met and the companies I’d been invited to — I was so exhausted that I slept for almost two days straight when I got home.

 A one-way ticket